 Queer Ecology

-As we begin to look more closely at other phenomenon from a scientific perspective, in an attempt to understand and predict a given outcome, science is moving toward a similar conclusion, that understanding a phenomenon in terms of its parts, can never explain the whole, its complexities, its realties.
-Science as it advances almost always brings up new questions, while certainty eludes it.
-Wholeness, being, process, are knowable in only limited ways over brief stretches of time.
-The very concept of ‘is’-ness, of an object, an organism, existing in time and space, has come into question.
-The closer we look, the shorter the time frame of our observation, the less ‘real’ that object/organism becomes.
-The world exists as it does for each of us.
-In a sense it is shared as a fiction between us, that can never quite be pinned down.
 When, and if we could query individuals of other species, what they see, what they sense and experience, it would be very different than our own.
-The world would be different.
+The world would be different as we come to understand.
 When we share a common understanding it is only through a learned process of universe building.
 We translate the words of others into our own and some meaning, some of the value is lost, necessarily in the communication.
 Looking closely enough, we are all different.
 That difference needs to be reinterpreted so that we remove the valuing that we attach to it and the hierarchical ordering that our culture today assigns to it.

 Kaishian takes us down a path that feels oddly queer, but somehow closer to the ‘truth’.
 No one thing, just as no one individual person, can be truly described, identified, pinned down.
 Because that person, that idea of them, does not exist.
 They simply ‘are’.
 When we observe, interpret and represent them they are our ‘fabrication’ of themselves, abstractions, not the person or thing before us.
 Who, what, am I, and for that matter, is anyone or anything else?
 They, it, do not exist in the ‘box’ we might put them in.
 They are more and different than that.

-One of the topics Kaishian discusses is something I’d never heard of, queer ecology.
+One of the topics Kaishian discusses is a term I’d never heard of, queer ecology.
 I have read multiple books and papers on ‘ecology’, the study of relationship between organisms and those places in which they live.
 But this is new to me and I’m still wrestling with its meaning.
 Queer, can mean different, unexpected, weird.
 The action of this kind of classification is self-referential, denoting that this person, organism or phenomenon is outside of what the observer considers ‘normal’ or expected.
 It is an act of division.
 It, in the doing, refers to oneself, a comparison, that too often carries a judgement.
 These days it is often used regarding questions of gender and sexuality.
 Queer implies a ‘third’ state, or, more accurately, a range of states between the previously two recognized binary states, male/female, hetero and homosexual.
 It allows for the possibility of self identification and the rejection of societal norms.
 It suggests a continuum, a range, a recognition that variation occurs, is natural and carries no value beyond that.
 No judgement of lesser than.
 Only different and its alternative opportunities for existence, for richness.
 It refers to a range of states of being and calls into question those previously accepted norms, standards and states of being.
 It argues for ‘in between’ and implies a richness of natural responses in any different population, community or system, which is commonly denied.
 It does not recognize a hierarchy in this.
 Different is not less than, only different.
 It greatly increases the complexity of the systems around us.
 Increases possibilities, richness, options.
-Whereas insistence on strict binarism, is limiting, reductive and places the subjects in a much less adaptive position regarding evolution and even survival.
+Whereas insistence on strict binarism, is limiting, reductive and places the subjects in a much less adaptive, weaker, position regarding evolution and even survival.
 ‘Queer’ opens a door between peoples so that they might reach across the intervening space, and it does the same for the perceived gap between species.

 The author begins with her own story and returns to it repeatedly through the text.
 Growing up in the countryside of the Hudson River Valley, in upstate New York, she describes her experiences in the wet squishy underworld, the world behind the world we are taught to value, which most learn to avoid; a world with which she came to feel an affinity, the world of salamanders and snapping turtles, slugs and bugs, of life in the swamp and culvert pipes draining under the road, of a world she identified with in its otherness and rightness.
 She writes of her shared ‘amphibiousness’ with this world, a world in which she found safety and solace as a child, a child who never quite ‘fit’ in.
 This ignored world, underpinned the recognized world in which she struggled to find her place.
 Identifying with this amphibiousness, constrained by society’s expectations and standards, of the far more limited, acceptably human world, she longed for a life in which she did not have to deny herself and conform to its expectations.
 This led to her questioning of convention, of practice, of not only how we do live our lives, but how we do science.